IpieA/HNG-stage-tw/README.md

 ### CREATE: Adding a new person
 - POST /api/
 - Create a new person by sending a JSON payload with the person's details in the request body.
-Required fields: name, age.
+Required field: name.

 ### READ: Fetching details of a person
 - GET /api/:id